ffund/ml-notebooks/notebooks/7-demo-digits-classifiers.md

 :::

 ::: {.cell .markdown }
-We'l fit an SVC classifier on the 5s and 6s:
+We'll fit an SVC classifier on the 5s and 6s:
 :::

 ::: {.cell .code }